njimenez94/m5-forecasting/documentation/articles/Demand classification/Demand Classification_ The Hidden Key to Smart Replenishment.md

 Having characterized the portfolio gives us a solid foundation: we know how demand behaves.
 The next challenge is to anticipate it.
 But, as with this analysis, before applying any forecasting model—whether statistical, machine learning, or deep learning—it is essential to understand which metrics we will use and their limitations.

 Only then can we evaluate whether a model truly responds to business needs, beyond its mathematical precision.
-Classification helps choose appropriate forecasting models, explains why metrics like MAPE fail for intermittent patterns, and points toward better alternatives like MAPE, RMSE, or MAE that properly handle the realities of sporadic demand.
+Classification helps choose appropriate forecasting models, explains why metrics like MAPE fail for intermittent patterns, and points toward better alternatives like RMSE or MAE that properly handle the realities of sporadic demand.

 ## Next Steps